Motorpoint Executes Share Buyback to Optimize Capital Structure - TipRanks.com

 More about Motorpoint

-Motorpoint Group PLC operates in the automotive retail industry, focusing on the sale of nearly new cars.
-The company is a prominent player in the UK market, providing a wide range of vehicles to consumers.
+Motorpoint Group PLC operates in the automotive industry, focusing on the sale of nearly new cars.
+The company is known for its competitive pricing and wide selection of vehicles, catering primarily to the UK market.